The final stage in building your deck is likely going to be when you connect the stairs to the deck.

 It is not always done the same way.

-Here are the various ways in which you can attache them depending on joist direction or style of the stairs.
+Here are the various ways in which you can attach them and it is dependent on joist direction or the style of the stairs.

 Let's get down to business!